wp-plugins/jomres/readme.txt

 = Jomres 8.1.6 13/06/2014

-<span class="label label-success">Feature</span> Added ability to flag plugins as retired, to advise managers to uninstall older plugins that will not work with current versions of Jomres.
+Added ability to flag plugins as retired, to advise managers to uninstall older plugins that will not work with current versions of Jomres.

 integration.php updated with a small routine to try to determine which file has failed to call jomres_root.php, if JOMRES_ROOT_DIRECTORY isn't set.
 Added email_text to allowed fields for input filtering, and improved the allowed tags list to be a little more lenient.